jfarrimo/frycook/docs/source/instructions.rst

 -----------

 There should be a recipe list in the ``__init__.py`` file for the packge.
-This lists all the avilable recipes that cookbooks and frycooker can reference.
+This lists all the avilable recipes that cookbooks and frycooker.py can reference.

 Here's the sample ``__init__.py`` file::